shivaallala/Customer_Coupon/README.md

 Sunny weather is predominant, and the temperature distribution is skewed towards 80 degrees Fahrenheit.
 The dataset comprises coupons for different establishments, with 'Coffee House' being the most prevalent, followed by 'Restaurant(<20)', 'Carry out & Take away', 'Bar', and 'Restaurant(20-50)'.
 Subsequently, missing values in the 'Bar', 'CoffeeHouse', 'CarryAway', 'RestaurantLessThan20', and 'Restaurant20To50' columns were identified.
 The decision to drop the 'car' attribute was also justified, given the significant number of missing values.

 Look the screenshots of the results below.
 The first image on the left shows the attributes with null values where we can observe the car attribute only contains 108 non-null values.
 It is clear this attribute will not be useful to our analysis.
-The image on the right shows the remaining attributes with null values after removing car feature.
+The image on the right shows the remaining attributes with null values after removing the car attribute.

 ![Attributes with null values](data/Visualizations/Car%20Null%20values.png) ![After Car was removed](data/Visualizations/Attributes%20w:%20NAs%20After.png)